liuleen/mobilechat/Readme.md

     a.
 Create get route
     b.
 Create a new list -> chat to hold all message Id's in order
     c.
 Test on postman new get route
+    d.
+Create a chat list, to store all the message ids so that we can display messages in chat in order from chat id invoked to the last one
+    e.
+Check if ID exists, if chat is None or if there is anything stored in chat
+    f.
+Map the ID given after /get/<las_id>, to the messages and return those messages in variable "result"
+    g.
+Jsonify using list function to list out results
 2. Create a second route for outgoing chats
     a.
 Create a send route
     b.
 Create variables username, messages, timestamp